syncfusion-content/windowsforms-docs/WindowsForms/ListView/GettingStarted.md

 ![Date binding in WF SfListView Control](GettingStarted_images/GettingStarted_img2.png)

 ## Grouping
-The SfListView allows displaying the items in a group by using the [SfListView.View.GroupDescriptors](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_GroupDescriptors) property.
+The Windows Forms ListView (SfListView) allows displaying the items in a group by using the [SfListView.View.GroupDescriptors](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_GroupDescriptors) property.
 Create a [GroupDescriptor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.GroupDescriptor.html) for the property to be grouped and add it in the View.GroupDescriptors collection.

 GroupDescriptor object holds the following properties: